 See the entire living room makeover.

 I also recommend that you buy the paint swatch sample sizes and try on the paint before you make the final decision.
 This will save you money in the long run if you make a mistake and have to paint it again.
 You should also see the color in different lighting before making the final decision, as most colors look very different at night compared to natural daylighting.
+Check out my No-Fail method for choosing interior paint colors, for those needing help choosing interior paint colors.

 Lighting is another way to improve your home decorating.
 My first budget-friendly recommendation for updating your lighting is with a DIY.
 If the style of your existing light fixtures fits into the design then use it and just give it an update with a new color.
 Sometimes your lighting might just need a DIY shade makeover.